 For example, this article is published in English, has a draft in French and is missing a German translation:

-To show only certain articles in the list, you can filter them by status, then by language.
+To show only certain articles in the list, you can add a filter by clicking on the '+ Add filter' button.

 Keep multilingual articles private for logged-in users